antheakwong/antheakwong.github.io/commissions/index.md

 - Estimated turnaround time is 1-3 weeks, depending on complexity.

-- Commissions for professional use (twitch, youtube banners, etc.) must be credited in the description
+**Terms of Service:**
+- I have the right to post any commissioned work on my social media unless otherwise requested.

-- You are not permitted to re-sell the commission or claim credit for creating the piece
+- You are not permitted to redistribute the commission for profit or claim credit for my work.
+    - reposts are allowed as long as credit and a link to my work is included.

+- I reserve the right to refuse any commissions with content that I may find uncomfortable.

 **Contact me through [twitter DMs](https://twitter.com/aysrin) or [email](mailto:hello@antheakwong.com) if you want to place a commission or have any questions!**

-# **Commission Statuses:**
+# Commission Statuses:

-- **Full Render Commission: Mitch** > final touches
+- **Full Render Commission: Mitch** > awaiting reply

-last updated: Feb 11
+last updated: Feb 13